Radnorshire: Coat of arms

 Until 1954 Radnorshire County Council used a version of the arms of the Mortimers, Earls of March: Barry of six or and azure on a chief of the last two pallets azure between as may gyrons of the first.
 The council received a grant of armorial bearings by the College of Arms in 1954.
 The arms were made up of charges from local families.
 A gold reguardant lion on red was for Elystan Glodrhydd, Prince of Wales c.
 1000; black boars' heads on white for his son Cadwgan.
 Around these was placed a gold and blue compony bordure based on the Mortimer arms.
 The motto adopted by the county council was Ewch yn Uwch ("Go Higher").
 In 1974 the arms were transferred to Radnor District Council.
 In 1996 the arms were transferred a second time to Powys County Council, for use by the Radnorshire Shire Committee.

+Political control

+The first election to the district council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
+A majority of the seats on the district council were held by independents throughout the council's existence.